rixx/books.rixx.de/data/reviews/terry-pratchett/equal-rites/index.md

 ---

 Definitely one of the better early Discworld books, but still very uneven.
-Not one of my favourites, but I can't in all honesty dislike a book with Granny Weatherwax in it – and as her first book, it *is* a bit special.
+Not one of my favourites, but I can't in all honesty dislike a book with Granny Weatherwax in it – and as her first book, it *is* special.